Black Brigades: Uniforms

 Members of Black Brigades were issued standard Italian army uniforms, and they tended to wear them with a black turtleneck sweater, or (in summer) the famous black shirt, as the symbol of loyalty to Mussolini and membership of the Republican Fascist Party.
-They sometimes wore this uniform with a windproof jacket in solid or camouflage colors.
-Members of Black Brigades tended to wear the grey-green uniform pants, but a wide array of uniforms were issued and, especially in closing stages of the war, Black Brigades members used just anything they could obtain: army camouflaged one-piece suits, smocks and pants, paratroopers' collarless jump jackets (very popular), tropical Italian army uniforms, German pants and feldjacken, and frequently local produced uniforms and gear.
+They sometimes wore this uniform with a windproof jacket in solid or camouflage colours.
+Members of Black Brigades tended to wear the grey-green uniform pants, but a wide array of uniforms were issued and, especially in the closing stages of the war, Black Brigades members used just anything they could obtain: army camouflaged one-piece suits, smocks and pants, paratroopers' collarless jump jackets (very popular), tropical Italian army uniforms, German pants and feldjacken, and frequently local produced uniforms and gear.

 The badge or insignia of the Black Brigades was the jawless death's head, with a dagger in its teeth, or one of assorted Italian versions.
-Collar tabs were issued, unique to the Black Brigades, consisting in square-shaped tabs with pointed tip, of solid black cloth, on which was pinned a bright red republican fascio, in the lower part.
+Collar tabs were issued, unique to the Black Brigades, consisting in square-shaped tabs with a pointed tip, of solid black cloth, on which was pinned a bright red republican fascio, in the lower part.
 In the upper part, every Brigade chose its own insignia: either one of the many variants of skulls (with or without crossbones) or coloured facing.
 Regulations prescribed for all members of the Black Brigades to wear a metal enamelled breast badge, of roundel shape, showing a golden fascio amidst Italian national colours in vertical stripes, and surrounded by a black enamel rim with the inscription: "Corpo Ausiliario delle Squadre d'Azione di Camicie Nere", in capital letters, and in the lower part the identification number of the Brigade.
-Contemporary pictures show that this badge however, although certainly issued on large scale, was not so often worn.
+Contemporary pictures show that this badge however, although certainly issued on a large scale, was not so often worn.

 Many Black Brigades adopted sleeve badges, following Italian military tradition, both cloth and metal.
-These were usually of very fine workmanship, often minted and enamelled, and are today high-priced collectors items.
-Rank insignias were the same of those prescribed for the Italian army; however, were rarely worn.
-Towards the end of the war a specific rank system was introduced for the Black Brigades, unique to them, but it does not seem to have ever been implemented.
+These were usually of very fine workmanship, often minted and enamelled, and are today high-priced collector's items.
+Rank insignias were the same as those prescribed for the Italian army; however, were rarely worn.
+Towards the end of the war, a specific rank system was introduced for the Black Brigades, unique to them, but it does not seem to have ever been implemented.

 The majority of Black Brigade members wore Italian army ski caps or berets dyed black.
 Some photos show members also wearing black German-style caps.
-Some were Italian made, some were supplied by Germany.
+Some were Italian-made, some were supplied by Germany.
 Combat headgear was the ubiquitous M33 olive-green helmet, sometimes adorned with Black Brigades' skull insignia.
 German M35 helmets were also used as were M33 black MVSN helmets.
-Helmets were often sprayed with various camouflage pattern as was very common in that period.
-Combat gear and carrying equipment was the same of army soldiers.
+Helmets were often sprayed with various camouflage patterns as was very common in that period.
+Combat gear and carrying equipment was the same as army soldiers.
 Samurai magazine vest, originally intended for elite army units, was widely used and so were a vast sorting of pouches, magazine-holders, holsters, both official issue (Italian or German) and privately made, carried on Italian M1908 olive-green leather carrying equipment.